-The Comal Springs complex has five sample locations along the Comal Springs complex, from the upstream end of Landa Lake (where Blieders Creek empties into the headwaters of Landa Lake) to the south end of the Comal River, upstream of the confluence with the Guadalupe River.
+For PDS sampling, there are five sample locations in the Comal Springs complex, from the upstream end of Landa Lake (where Blieders Creek empties into the headwaters of Landa Lake) to the south end of the Comal River, upstream of the confluence with the Guadalupe River.
 The San Marcos Springs complex has seven sample locations, beginning at Sink Creek upstream of the headwaters of Spring Lake on the north end of the system and ending downstream of Capes Dam on the south end of the system.
+PDSs were deployed in each spring complex for two-week periods, six times, every other month during the year.